18 Classic Books You Can Read in One Day

 The Hitchhiker’s Guide to the Galaxy

 By Douglas Adams, ~225 pages.
 A U.K. man and his chum become homeless when Earth is demolished to build a bypass.
 Interplanetary hijinks ensue in the first book of the most beloved sci-fi comedy series ever written.
-Travelers will flip for these 15 books you can finish during your next flight.

 The Great Gatsby

 By F. Scott Fitzgerald, ~180 pages.
 Jay Gatsby lives in excess of everything except love.
 The Roaring Twenties go out with a bang in this beautifully written classic about finding something real behind walls of painted gold.
+Don’t forget to check out the best summer reads of all time and stock up before your next beach vacation.

 By Kurt Vonnegut, ~290 pages.
 Vonnegut, a real POW, relives his grim memories of the Dresden firebombing through the eyes of Billy Pilgrim, a fake POW, optometrist, and time traveler.
 Equal parts sci-fi, satire, and WWII memoir, Mr. Vonnegut’s opus will leave you spinning.
 Here are 18 more of the best short books you’ll ever read.